jonashdown/Blog/articles/tdd_avoiding_the_clangers.md

 Test-Driven Development, when done correctly, will provide the following benefits to any development team and organization:

-- Direction in coding
+- Direction in coding.
-- Documentation
+- Documentation.
-- Ongoing proof that software continues to work
+- Ongoing proof that software continues to work.
-- Succinct, high-quality code
+- Succinct, high-quality code.
-- Fewer bugs
+- Fewer bugs.
-- Confidence in the codebase
+- Confidence in the codebase.

 If done incorrectly, we could have a clanger, which could manifest as a bug in the future.